Skip to main content

 How do I convert Feet per second squared to Centimeters per second squared?

-An imperial unit of acceleration, equal to a velocity change of one foot per second, each second (about 0.
+An imperial unit of acceleration equal to ≈ 0.
 To convert Feet per second squared to Centimeters per second squared, multiply by 30.48.
 For example, 25 ft/s² equals 762 cm/s².

 How many Centimeters per second squared are in 1 Foot per second squared?